madschristensen99/loraContentHub/README.md

 https://claircent.com/dreamscroll/index.html

-The app uses text to image software whichs can be easily and cheaply fine-tuned with loras to generate consistent charachters and styles.
+The app uses text to image software which can be easily and cheaply fine-tuned with loras to generate consistent charachters and styles.

 https://huggingface.co/spaces/enzostvs/lora-studio